tarantool/doc/doc/concepts/data_model/value_store.rst

     :end-before: configure_space_end
     :dedent:

-An explicit default value can be any Lua object that can be evaluated during the ``space_object.format()`` call, for example:
+Any Lua object that can be evaluated during the ``space_object.format()`` call may be used as a default value, for example:

 -   a constant: ``default = 100``
 -   an initialized variable: ``default = default_size``
 -   an expression: ``default = 10 + default_size``
--   a function call: ``default = count_default()``
+-   a function return value: ``default = count_default()``

 .. important::

     Explicit default values are evaluated **only** when setting the space format.
-    If you use a variable as a default value when setting the space format, its further assignments do not affect the default value.
+    If you use a variable as a default value, its further assignments do not affect the default value.

     To change the default values, call ``space_object.format()`` again.

-To use a default value for a field, skip or assign `nil`:
+To use a default value for a field, skip it or assign `nil`:

 ..  literalinclude:: /code_snippets/test/default_values/explicit_default_test.lua
     :language: lua